sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 ## Matching Criteria
 Let's proceed with the implementation of `process()`.
-Next we want to check if the annotated class has at least one public constructor, is not an abstract class, inherits of specified type and is a public class (visibility) :
+Next we want to check if the annotated class has at least one public constructor, is not an abstract class, inherits the specified type and is a public class (visibility):

 {% highlight java %}
 public class FactoryProcessor extends AbstractProcessor {